NatLabRockies/opet-firmware/README.md

 ### Range calibration control
 - With the range calibration commands the OPET device can be calibrated without having to directly access the EEPROM memory, which simplifies the procedure
-- For specific calibration procedure details, please refer to section 6
+- For specific calibration procedure details, please refer to [Basic 2-point calibration](#basic-2-point-calibration)

 #### Calibration Mode Control
 - Write Command: `RANGE:CAL:MODE` \[TAB\] `mode type` \[LF\]